WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Königstein Fortress

 Looking for an adventure fit for royalty?
-Look no further than this awe-inspiring fortress, which boasts over 50 impressive buildings dotted throughout its sprawling hilltop grounds.
-From towering barracks and mighty casemates, to tranquil gardens and a deep, mysterious well, this incredible destination truly has it all.
+Look no further than this awe-inspiring Königstein Fortress, which boasts over 50 impressive buildings dotted throughout its sprawling hilltop grounds.
+From towering barracks and mighty casemates to tranquil gardens and a deep, mysterious well, this incredible destination truly has it all.

 Whether you’re a history buff, a lover of architecture, or simply seeking a fun day out with family and friends, this fortress is sure to leave you in awe of its grandeur and magnificence.

-Welcome to the stunning fortress of Dresden!
 Take the lift from the parking lot and be transported into a world of breathtaking views of the mountain landscape and the Elbe River.
 The 1.7-kilometer-long panorama walk is the perfect spot to immerse yourself in the beauty of the area.
-F

-or kids, there are plenty of exciting activities like visiting the museum, exploring canons, and much more!
-Whether you have a whole day or just a few hours to spend here, you’ll end up with lifelong memories.
+For kids, there are plenty of exciting activities like visiting the museum, exploring canons, and much more!
 Take your time to enjoy the charm of the fortress, sip coffee, and soak in the sun before heading back to Dresden.

 Meissen (Albrechtsburg) and Moritzburg